sancsoft/beegit.github.io/_posts/2014-08-04-export-to-indesign.markdown

 ---

 JD Eaton is the co-founder and CMO of Beegit.
-Find him on Twitter @[designerjde](https://twitter.com/designerjde).
+Find him on Twitter @[designerjde](https://twitter.com/designerjde) or connect with him on <a href="https://www.linkedin.com/in/jdeaton">LinkedIn</a>.

 Next time: Why we're passionate about giving version control to writers